jaredcroyle/CryptnomePlaceholderSite/README.md

 # Cryptnome Landing Page

-A simple, responsive landing page for Cryptnome, built with HTML and CSS.
+A sample landing page for Cryptnome, built using HTML and CSS.

 ## License